CodecoolBP20162/web-with-python-proman-keng-uru/README.md

-# python-with-web-proman
+# Web with Python: ProMan

-This is the second exercise in the Python with Web module, see instructions in Canvas
+This is the second team project in the Web with Python module, see the instructions in Canvas